Pedro Llosas Badía: Carlist

 In the late 19th century Olot was among Catalan Carlist strongholds.
 Painting activity of Escuela de Olot and literary works of Marian Vayreda y Vila made it cultural centre of regional Traditionalism and conservative Catalanism.
-The young Pedro – though nothing is known about political preferences of his ancestors – was growing exposed to both and actively engaged in both.
+The young Pedro – though nothing is known about political preferences of his ancestors – was growing exposed and actively engaged in both.
 In 1891 he was already reported as secretary of the local Centre Catalanista, 1892 growing to its vice-president; during his early years he also entered the local Circulo Tradicionalista, at unspecified date rising to its president.
 In the mid-1890s Llosas was also busy in local Olotense and regional Catalan Catholic initiatives.
 Apart from organizational work he was active as a speaker and especially as an author, contributing to periodicals like L’Olotí and El Deber, though also Diario de Olot and El Ateneo; his writings revealed a knack for culture and history.
 Known locally, until the early 20th century Llosas did not emerge as a recognized figure in Catalan Carlism.

 In 1897 Llosas was elected to the Olot ayuntamiento, becoming the third teniente de alcalde, president of Comisión de Gobernación and member of the other two.
 During the following term he grew to the first teniente de alcalde, president of Comisión de Fomento and vocal of the central, hospital and economy commissions, in 1900 briefly serving as alcalde.
 In 1903 Llosas presented his candidature to the provincial self-government of Girona; he stood as a "regionalista".
 Elected from the Olot-Puigcerda district, he served as diputado until 1907.
 In the provincial self-government he represented a Traditionalist version of regionalism, declaring himself a Catalanist and anti-centralist; his opening address in the chamber was in Catalan, an extravaganza which earned him admonition by the president.
 As member of diputación he inspired and supported a new Olot Traditionalist periodical, La Tradició Catalana.
 At that time he also published pamphlets formatted as discourses on political philosophy.